DD2480group1/assignment2/README.md

 # The Compilation for this project has been implemented and unit-tested in the following way -
 1. Use the CompileProject() and check which system is being used.
-If it is windows, we need to use a different code we virtually execute commands to the terminal.
-We want the results, so we save it from the buffer system and return the results to be able to use the data for the Notification.
+If it is windows, a different code will be used
+2. We virtually execute commands to the terminal.
+3. Since, we want the results, swe save it from the buffer system and return the results which are then used for the Email Notification.

 The Compilation has been unit-tested in the following way -
     - Test if the cloning of the repository works
     - Tets to check if compile class returns an errorCode 0.
 If it i 0, then we know it is correct

 # Test Execution has been implemented and unit-tested in the following way -
-1. As  soon as we had a different test, we test it, by returning certain variables and error code
+1. When we have a different test, we test it by returning certain variables and an error code.

 The Test Execution has been unit-tested in the following way -
     - Test if the RepoURL is retrieved correctly from test file